 Each XYNTHA vial has the actual recombinant factor VIII (rFVIII) potency in International Units stated on the label.

-Do not use in patients who have manifested life-threatening immediate hypersensitivity reactions, including anaphylaxis, to the product or its components, including hamster proteins.
+XYNTHA is contraindicated in patients who have manifested life-threatening immediate hypersensitivity reactions, including anaphylaxis, to the product or its components, including hamster proteins.

 XYNTHA contains trace amounts of hamster proteins.
 Patients treated with this product may develop hypersensitivity to these non-human mammalian proteins.